edstott/ES-synth-starter/doc/LabPart1.md

   	The function should do the following:
 	- Loop through the rows of the key matrix
-	- Read the columns of the matrix and store the result in `keyArray`
+	- Read the columns of the matrix and store the result in `sysState.inputs`
 	- Look up the phase step size for the key that is pressed and update `currentStepSize`

-	You will need to make `keyArray` a volatile, global variable so that it can be accessed by both `scanKeysTask()` and the main loop.

 	Test your code by calling `scanKeysTask()` in the main loop.
 	The parameter `pvParameters` will be used by the thread initialiser — just set it to NULL in your call.